IBM/portieris/POLICIES.md

     policy:
 ```

-For both types or resource if there are multiple resources, they are merged together, and can be protected by RBAC policy.
+For both types of resource if there are multiple resources, they are merged together, and can be protected by RBAC policy.

 ## Installation Default Policies
 Default policies are installed when Portieris is installed.
 You must review and change these according to your requirements.